U.S. Government Documents Depository Policy

-Guides to the government documents collection are available on the Government Information Web Page and via the Research Guides tab on the library’s homepage.
+Guides to the government documents collection are available through the Government Information Web Page and via the Research Guides tab on the library’s homepage.
 Approximately a half of the physical materials in the Government Documents Collection are reflected in the library’s online catalog (TIGER).
 Additional online documents are also found via the Tiger and Government Information Web pages.

 Physical access to the government documents collection is available to members of the general public and CC community.
-Most of the items in the collection, including CD-ROMS, are available to check out according to library circulation policy.
-Some documents, including maps and those shelved in the Documents Enclosed Area, do not check out.
+Most of the items in the collection are available to check out according to library circulation policy.
+Some documents, including maps, do not check out.
 They may be used in the library.

 TIGER (catalog) and Government Information web pages may be searched from any computer with internet access.
 Two stations near the Research Desk are designated for members of the general public.
 Users are limited to 1 hour at a computer station.
 The librarian on duty at the Research Desk will login people requesting access.

 Reference services offered to the general public using the depository are comparable to the reference services given to the library’s primary patrons.
 Indexes, databases, and other tools to locate government information in the library and on the Internet are available to all depository patrons.

-Reference service is provided by the Reference Librarian on duty at the main Research Desk.
-If documents in the Enclosed Area are requested, they are checked out of the Enclosed Area for use in the library only.
+Reference service is provided by the Reference Librarian on duty at the Research Desk.

 Reference service for documents available on the catalog, CD-ROMs, or on the government documents web pages consists of guidance in locating specific titles and general introductory instructions on use of the resource.
 Some computer literacy is required of the user.

 Telephone reference calls will be addressed after patrons in the library are served.
 Specific brief information requested by telephone will be located and left at the Circulation Desk for patrons to check out or use in the library.
 If the telephone question requires more extensive research, the patron will be asked to come to the library when the Government Documents staff is on duty for help in conducting the research.
 Email questions are handled in the same way.